justineuro/mdg2abc/index.md

 - [mdg2AllNoX.sh](./mdg2AllNoX.sh) - a Bash script similar to [mdg2abc.sh](./mdg2abc.sh); in addition to the particular MDG score requested in ABC notation, the corresponding MIDI, SVG, Postscript, and PDF files are also created;  the tail part of this script can be easily edited to create onlt some of these [abcm2ps](http://moinejf.free.fr/) processed files
 - [mdg2abcRndN.sh](./mdg2abcRndN.sh) - A Bash script that generates the musical score in ABC notation of *N* (a counting number) randomly-generated MDG minuets
 - [mdg2midRndN.sh](./mdg2midRndN.sh) - similar to [mdg2abcRndN.sh](./mdg2abcRndN.sh) where the corresponding MIDI output are also created
-- [samples](./samples) - a folder containing samples of generated MDG minuets written in ACB music notation, and the correpsonsign audio (MIDI) and images (SVG, PDF, Postscipt)
+- [samples](./samples) - a folder containing samples of generated MDG minuets written in ACB music notation, and the corresponding audio (MIDI) and images (SVG, PDF, Postscript)
 - [res](./res) - a folder containing the measures of *Musikalisches Würfelspiel, K.516f* written in ABC notation and other related files

 To use the `mdg2abc.sh` Bash script, at the command line type: